Overview

 What We Are Not

-- Not another FishingBooker (commission marketplace for charters)
+- Not another FishingBooker (commission marketplace for charters — 8,700 captains but zero conditions intelligence)

-- Not another MallardBay (SaaS tools for guides who barely check email)
+- Not another MallardBay (SaaS tools for guides who barely check email — their pivot from marketplace to SaaS tells the story)

-- Not another Fishbrain (social fishing log with no trip planning)
+- Not another Fishbrain (social fishing log with 20M users but no trip planning)

 The Surfline Parallel